Skip to content

 • Not available for team accounts

-1. Open Cursor Settings with Ctrl+Shift+J (Windows/Linux) or Cmd+Shift+J (macOS)
+1. Open Cursor settings with Cmd+Shift+J (macOS) or Ctrl+Shift+J (Windows/Linux).

 Cursor handles updates automatically by default, but you can control this behavior: